g0v/api.ly/README.md

     % cd cookbooks/ly.g0v.tw/
     % vagrant up

-You should now have localhost:6988 served by pgrest within the vagrant
+You should now have localhost:6988 served by pgrest within the vagrant, try to access **http://localhost:6988/v0/collections/sittings**

 # Host